tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 ## Risks of developer portals with no DX content strategy

-If organizations don't have a DX content strategist dedicated to their growing developer portals and enhancing the developer experience, the resulting trajectory of a developer portal will follow the same path more or less as an internal wiki.
+If organizations don't have any DX content strategists dedicated to their growing developer portals and enhancing the developer experience, the resulting trajectory of a developer portal will follow the same path more or less as an internal wiki.
 Internal wikis tend to be content dumping grounds that are a wild west of standards and styles, and where you never know if content is current, outdated, accurate, deprecated, or under construction.

 Finding the right content on an internal wiki is a constant challenge, and there's no consistency from one page to the next.
 In the wiki model, teams create docs during their times of need and abandon them when their teams or priorities change.
 The result is a mishmash of fragmented, often unowned content.